guillotinaweb/grange/docs/TUTORAL.md

 Note we do not need the equivalent of `loadTeams` method here, as we just use the `refreshChildren` provided by `FolderView`.

-To make it look better, let's use Pastanaga expand panels (note: we must import `ExpandModule` in `app.module.ts`):
+To make it look better, let's use Pastanaga expand panels (note: we must import `ExpandModule` plus Angular's `BrowserAnimationsModule` in `app.module.ts`):

 ```html
 <h2>{{ (context | async).title }}</h2>